splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

    * - :code:`enableDebug()`
      - Activates debug mode.
 This feature is inactive by default.
 Activating debug mode activates the OpenTelemetry logging span exporter, which might be useful when debugging instrumentation issues.
    * - :code:`enableExperimentalOtlpExporter()`
      - Activates the experimental OTLP exporter.
 The exporter is not compatible with disk buffering. ``enableExperimentalOtlpExporter()`` is deprecated in Splunk RUM as of January 30, 2025.
-Although ``enableExperimentalOtlpExporter()`` continues to function, it will be removed in a future version.
-Use the OTLP exporter instead.
+Although ``enableExperimentalOtlpExporter()`` continues to function, it will be removed in a future version, where OTLP will be the default exporter format.

 .. _android-rum-instrumentation-settings: